ndu-bioinfo/BayesCurveFit/README.md

 ## Overview
 BayesCurveFit is a Python package designed to apply Bayesian inference for curve fitting, especially tailored for undersampled and outlier-contaminated data.
 It supports advanced model fitting and uncertainty estimation for biological data, such as dose-response curves in drug discovery.

+## Manuscript and Datasets
+A preprint can be found at: https://www.biorxiv.org/content/10.1101/2025.02.23.639769v1 Data and supplementary data used in the manuscript can be found at https://zenodo.org/records/14948538

 ## Installation Guide

 You can install `bayescurvefit` using one of the following methods: